Hirzebruch-Zagier classes and rational elliptic curves over quintic fields: Introduction

-The explicit realization of this Galois representation in the cohomology of a tower of threefolds with increasing level at $p$ plays a crucial role in the construction of the sought-after annihilators.
+interpolates Kummer self-dual Galois representations.
+The realization of this Galois representation in the cohomology of a tower of threefolds with increasing level at $p$ plays a crucial role in the construction of the sought-after annihilators.
 Suppose $p$ is a rational prime splitting in the real quadratic field $L$, and write $p\cal{O}_L=\frak{p}_1\frak{p}_2$.

-\begin{definition} For any $\alpha\ge1$ and any compact open $K \subseteq \mrm{GL}_2(\bb{A}_{L,f})$ hyperspecial at $p$, we set
+\begin{definition} For any $\alpha\ge1$ and any compact open $K \le \mrm{GL}_2(\bb{A}_{L,f})$ hyperspecial at $p$, we set